 With a solar generator, however, customers are looking at a far more reasonable price.
 The price for a solar generator could be anywhere from a couple hundred to a couple thousand.
 The price depends on the energy capacity and type of battery the solar generator uses.

 Although the Yeti is a great essential battery backup option everyone has a different idea of what essential power entails.
 This is why Go Solar Group offers battery backup expansion options in their level two battery backup.

 What Go Solar Group’s Level Two Backup Power Entails

 When a customer opts for Go Solar Group’s level two battery backup they get more than just a solar generator.
-They also acquire a portable solar panel, the HIK, and up to four Tanks.
+They also acquire a portable solar panel and up to four Tanks.

 The Goal Zero Tanks are expansion batteries that can be added to the Yeti.
 This option allows customers with larger essential energy needs to meet them without having to purchase a home battery like the Powerwall.

 There are several different sizes of Yeti generators.
 Goal Zero has everything from small 150-watt to 3,000-watt generators.
 Which one is best depends on the energy needs of the customer.

 If only a couple of small things need to be charged, the Goal Zero 150-watt lead-acid battery may do the trick.
 However, if the plan is to use the battery backup to power home essentials, a Yeti 1000 or Yeti 1400 is needed at the very least.
 This will allow individuals to charge multiple devices a couple of times and keep their TV and Fridge running in an outage.